utizr/emoji_server/apps/emoji/README.md

 ## Todo:

-- add option to not sync with the server, and only use the currenlty available emojis in the repo.
+- add option to not sync with the unicode website, and only use the currenlty available emojis on the server.